Svaveop/register/README.md

 ### License
 - This project is licensed under the MIT License.

-## ATTENTION
+### ATTENTION
-- There is no Hack code there is only php and sql
+**Note**: This project is written entirely in PHP and MySQL.
+The Hack language is not used in this repository.